Skip to main content

 Top things that go wrong

 1. Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-• 1.Soft acidic planted tanks with no added minerals.
+• 2.Soft acidic planted tanks with no added minerals.
 Mollies fade and stop holding fins until the water hardens.

-• 2.Small tanks for sailfin lines.
+• 3.Small tanks for sailfin lines.
 Adult fin weight and turning radius decide the floor, not the shop juvenile in a net.

-• 3.Need pH 7.5 to 8.5 and hard water.
+• 4.Need pH 7.5 to 8.5 and hard water.
 A low dose of marine salt helps in stubborn soft-water taps.
 Mix vegetable matter into the feed.

 About this species